Sheep River Road Cycle Trip

 Beyond Gorge Creek is where the views get really pretty, and there are plenty of places to stop for viewpoints.
 There is Tiger Falls at the Indian Oils parking lot, and Sheep River Falls further down.

 The end of the road is just past Bluerock Campground, at the Junction Falls turnout.
-There was still some snow at this relatively lower elevation, and was thankful the research trucks had been through.
+There was still some snow at this relatively lower elevation, and was thankful the Conservation trucks had been through.

 The best time to view the Bighorn Sheep is definitely early spring.
 The moms and babies are most readily viewed, with the rams coming and going.
 About 15 years ago, I biked this area in late March and saw a large circle of rams, heads down, horn to horn.
 It was quite the sight.
 There were no camera phones then, but I should have taken the time to dig out my real camera because I’ve never seen that again.